brendamrdz/week4-course16-interview/README.md

+# Succeed in job interviews
-# What is a selection process?
+## What is a selection process?
 New ways to select talent and types of interviews you may face.
 Modern Interviews with new ways to select talent.
 - Google Code Jam is an international programming competition organized and administered by Google.
 The competition is a means to identify the best engineering talent for potential employment at Google.